What is Absorption Costing?

 In simple terms, “absorption costing” refers to the method of adding up all the costs pertaining to the production process and then allocating them to the products individually.
-This method of costing is essential as per the accounting standards in order to produce an inventory valuation which is captured in the balance sheet of an organization.
+This method of costing is essential as per the accounting standards to produce an inventory valuation which is captured in the balance sheet of an organization.

 As per this method, the total product cost is calculated by the addition of variable costs, such as direct labor cost per unit, direct material cost per unit and variable manufacturing overhead per unit, and fixed costs, such as fixed manufacturing overhead per unit.

 Absorption Costing Formula